See all Profiles

 Biography

-Before her appointment at Howard, Dr. Harrison was an Assistant Professor of African American Religious History, Practices, and Culture at Payne Theological Seminary in Wilberforce, Ohio.
+Before her appointment at Howard, Harrison was an Assistant Professor of African American Religious History, Practices, and Culture at Payne Theological Seminary in Wilberforce, Ohio.
 She also served as the Visiting Assistant Professor and Interim Director of Black Church Studies at Candler School of Theology after completing a post-doctoral fellowship in Religious Practices and Practical Theology at Emory.

-Dr. Harrison's research interests include an interdisciplinary and interfaith approach to African American religious history and culture, early American religious history, black feminist/womanist thought, aesthetic theory and the arts, phenomenology, and rituals of healing and resistance.
+Harrison's research interests include an interdisciplinary and interfaith approach to African American religious history and culture, early American religious history, black feminist/womanist thought, aesthetic theory and the arts, phenomenology, and rituals of healing and resistance.
 Harrison is the recipient of awards, grants, and fellowships.
 She earned her Bachelor of Arts in Journalism (major) and African American Studies (minor) from California State University Northridge in Northridge, California; Master of Divinity and Master of Arts in Religious Studies (with honors) from the Interdenominational Theological Center in Atlanta, Georgia; and Ph.D. in Religion with an interdisciplinary concentration in history, philosophy, African American Studies, and feminist/womanist thought from Emory University in Atlanta, Georgia.

 Education & Expertise